Skip to main content

 JSON Support

-JSON Support Is very awesome features (https://smallseotools. com/json-formatter/), Using these features you can direct querying to Hadoop, SQL Server 2016 and also support to Lingua Franca.
+JSON Support Is very awesome features (https://smallseotools.com/json-formatter/), Using these features you can direct querying to Hadoop, SQL Server 2016 and also support to Lingua Franca.

 Row Level Security

-very useful for multi-tenant environments and Its provide the limit to access
+The SQL Server 2016 provide row-level security.
+It's very useful for multi-tenant environments and Its provide the limit to access the data based on role etc.

 Always Encrypted

-both column level encryption and encryption in transit as well.
+The SQL Server 2016 has the feature to supported both column level encryption and encryption in transit as well.

 The Always The encrypted mechanism provided an easy way to encryption to data and makes much better security.